axelmuller/100-days-of-code/log.md

 *Today's Progress:* started new project on pdb files.

 *Thoughts:* I initially planned to use grep to parse out relevant header information.
 While this would be a quick and dirty approach for some of the information I'm interested in it's probably not the best approach for learning how to do things properly.
 Hence, I decided to do the whole information extraction process in Python.

+### Day 15: 06/08/2020

+**Today's Progress:** setup neovim for Python and looked into TDD

+**Thoughts:** Jupyter lab is great but for TDD it's a good idea to have multiple files open I prefer to do this in the terminal as it gives me more monitor real estate.